-  Have you ever gone into a salon and asked for a brow wax, or gotten a microblading service?
+Have you ever gone into a salon and asked for a brow wax, or had a microblading service?
 Most of us would answer yes to one, the other, or both.
 But have you ever gone into a salon where the esthetician broke out a stencil and began to give you cookie cutter brows?
 Meaning that you were about to get your brows shaped just like the stencil?

-  Everyone has their own way of shaping, some just follow what they client has, and has always done, which may be NOT the best look.
-Many professionals have used various methods of shaping, using measuring doodads, strings, and rulers, or other ways to “shape your brows”.
+Everyone has their own way of shaping, some just follow what they client has, and has always done, which may NOT be the best look.
+Many professionals have used various methods of shaping, measuring doodads, strings, and rulers, or other ways to “shape your brows”.
 But what's but the best way?

 Doing research on the topic of shaping and stencils may be a little sensitive.
 It can make you question what you have done your whole life, or at least since you realized brow maintenance was a thing.

 Well, this is where I am gonna rock your world with some facts about stencils.
-Yes stencils and the artistry behind them that insures your brows stay your brows, and as symmetrical as possible, meaning twins, your welcome.
+Yes stencils and the artistry behind them that insures your brows stay your brows, and as symmetrical as possible, meaning twins.
+Your welcome.

 Using stencils takes knowledge of corners, arches, tails, and illusions.
 It takes skill, artistry, and adjustment.
 With that being said, let’s talk about shape and stencils.

 First, there are three measurements.
 Yep, three, count 'em.
 They are the base of every individual's brows.
 They are the front corner, the arch, and the tail, and they makeup the body of the brow.

 The front corner, or starting point of your brow starts along the inside corner of your nostril, runs along the base of the bridge of your nose to the brow.
 Unless of course you were over tweezed by your best friends big sister in the 90’s.
 By the way, that was NOT our best brow decade.